whamtet/s3-beam/README.md

 1. A pluggable route that will send back the required parameters for a given file-name & mime-type
-2. A client-side core.async pipeline setup that will retrieve the special parameters for a given File object, upload it to S3 and report back to you
+2. A client-side ajax wrapper that will retrieve the special parameters for a given File object, upload it to S3 and report back to you